OctopusDeploy/docs/src/pages/docs/tenants/tenant-tags.md

 ## Deploying to multiple tenants using tags {#deploying-to-multiple-tenants-tags}

 You can create tenant tag sets specifically to help with deployments and rolling out upgrades.
-Quite often, you want to deploy targeted releases to your testers, and once testing is finished, you want to flight/prove that upgrade with a smaller group of tenants before rolling it out to the rest of your tenants.
-This is also useful when breaking down large amounts of tenants into smaller deployments.
-Here we outline the steps needed to design that kind of process using tenant tags.
+Often, you want to deploy targeted releases to your testers, and once they've finished testing, prove that upgrade with a smaller group of tenants before rolling it out to the rest of your tenants.
+This is also useful to split up a large number of tenants into smaller groups for deployment.
+We've outlined the steps to design this process using tenant tags:

-### Step 1: Create a tag set called Upgrade ring {#deploy-step-1-create-tagset}
+### Step 1: Create a tag set called Upgrade Ring {#deploy-step-1-create-tagset}

-Firstly we create a tag set called **Upgrade ring** with tags allowing each tenant to choose how early in the development/test cycle they want to receive upgrades.
+First, we create a tag set called **Upgrade Ring** with tags that allow each tenant to choose how early in the development/test cycle they want to receive upgrades.

-1. Create a new tenant tag set called **Upgrade ring** and add tags for **Tester**, **Early adopter**, and **Stable**.
+1. Create a new tenant tag set called **Upgrade Ring** and add tags for **Tester**, **Early Adopter**, and **Stable**.
-1. Make sure to choose colors that highlight different tenants.
+2. Make sure to choose colors that highlight different tenants.

 :::figure
 ![](/docs/tenants/images/multi-tenant-upgrade-ring.png)